Allard K. Lowenstein: Death

-On March 14, 1980, Lowenstein was shot in his Manhattan office by Sweeney, who was mentally ill and believed that Lowenstein was plotting against him.
+On March 14, 1980, Lowenstein was shot in his Manhattan office by Dennis Sweeney, who was mentally ill and believed that Lowenstein was plotting against him.
 Sweeney then calmly waited for the police to arrive.

 Sweeney was found not guilty by reason of insanity and committed to full-time psychiatric treatment for schizophrenia.
 In 2000, a judge found that Sweeney was no longer a danger to society and granted him a conditional release.

-Family and personal life
+Personal life

 Lowenstein was married to Jennifer Lowenstein (née Lyman, now Littlefield) from 1966 to 1977, when they divorced, and the two had three children: Frank Graham, Thomas Kennedy, and Katharine Eleanor.

-While he dated women and later married one, Lowenstein's leading biographer asserts that he was gay, notes that toward the end of his life he became active in gay rights causes and speculates that he was on the verge of focusing on this issue and coming out, when he was killed.
-Lowenstein's homosexuality was later confirmed by many friends and associates interviewed by an oral history project.
+While he dated women and later married one, Lowenstein's biographer William Chafe asserts that he was allegedly gay.
+Chafe notes that toward the end of his life he became active in gay rights causes.
+Chafe speculates that he was on the verge of focusing on this issue and coming out, when he was killed.
+Lowenstein's alleged homosexuality was later confirmed by many friends and associates interviewed by an oral history project.

 Katharine Lowenstein is a victims rights attorney and juvenile justice advocate.
 Thomas Lowenstein founded and directs the New Orleans Journalism Project, and has worked with the New Orleans Innocence Project.
 He is author of "The Trials of Walter Ogrod."
 Frank Lowenstein was the U.S. Special Envoy for Israeli-Palestinian Negotiations and Senior Advisor to the U.S. Secretary of State during the presidency of Barack Obama.

 In the early 1960s, he briefly served as dean of Stern Hall, then a men's dormitory at Stanford University, during which time he met and befriended undergraduate students including David Harris and Dennis Sweeney.